kumkum471/CodeAlpha_Age-Calculator/README.md

 # project
-It's the project of Age Calculator
+It's the project of Age Calculator.
+That's based on calculating the age of any person by using their "Date of Birth"..